manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 ## Type everything

 If you don't use [TypeScript](https://www.typescriptlang.org/){:target="_blank"} yet, you really should.
-Its type system adds tremedous value to any code base.
+Its type system adds tremedous value when compared to plain JS.

 ### Why?

-First, it serves as API documentation for the developers.
+First, it serves as API documentation for the developers working on your code base.
 Let's imagine the following JS code snippet:

 ```js
 export class User {